thomas-reed/ufos/README.md

 # UFOs
 ### Unidentifiable File/Object store

-UFOs is a **Zero-Trust, Decentralized, and Sharable Filesystem** designed for sovereign data ownership.
+UFOs is a **Zero-Trust, Decentralized, and Sharable Object Storage system** designed for sovereign data ownership.
 It allows users to store, share, and navigate UFOs across a network of private servers without the hosts ever seeing the filenames, directory structures, or file contents.

 ## 💡 The Core Philosophy